-Next steps after filing a provisional patent application
+What are next steps after filing a provisional patent application?

 Are you further developing the concept?

 Within 12 months of your first provisional application, it may make sense to file subsequent provisional applications that capture incremental improvements.
-You will end up with a series of provisional applications which can all be consolidated into a non-provisional application.
+You will end up with a series of provisional applications which can all be consolidated into a nonprovisional application to be filed within the 1-year anniversary of your first provisional application.

 If your provisional application was urgently filed to beat a particular date, you may not have had enough time for a novelty search prior to filing.
 Consider whether a patentability search would be helpful prior to filing a non-provisional application.